Phase Stabilization of a Frequency Comb using Multipulse Quantum Interferometry

-Note that the use of Raman schemes demands the setup to be interferometrically stable up to a fraction of a wavelength.
+Note that using Raman schemes demands the setup to be interferometrically stable up to a fraction of a wavelength.
 When a single pulse interacts with a two-level atom it does not matter whether the delay is a multiple of the comb period, or fails by a small amount, $\delta T = T_d - N_d T$ ($\vert \delta T \vert < T$).
-This is so because only the phase of the pulse relative to the envelope enters the unitary and this only contains information on $\nu_0 N_d T.$ However, in Raman schemes, where two pulses overlap in time, their relative delay appears as a new parameter that influences the operations, not only in the accumulated Rabi angle, $\theta'$, but also in the phase.
-In particular, the measured phase difference is actually~\cite{EPAPS} $\Delta \phi' = \Delta \phi + \omega \delta T,$ with a contribution due to the interferometric path $c \delta T,$ which must be separately stabilized.
+This is so because only the CEP enters the unitary and this only contains information on $\nu_0 N_d T.$ However, in Raman schemes, where two pulses overlap in time, their relative delay is a new parameter that influences the effective Rabi angle as well as the phase.
+In particular, the phase difference reads~\cite{EPAPS} $\Delta \phi' = \Delta \phi + \omega \delta T,$ with a contribution due to the interferometric path $c \delta T,$ which must be separately stabilized.

-To remove the need for interferometric stability we can use a different $\Lambda$-scheme in which the comb only interacts with one leg, performing $\pi/2$ rotations.
+To remove the need for interferometric stability, we can use a different approach in which the comb only interacts with one transition, $\ket{1}\to\ket{e}$, performing $\pi$ rotations, while $\ket{0}$ is a dark state.
 The unperturbed and delayed pulses arrive closely in pairs, but without temporal overlap, implementing the sequence $\ket{1} \to -e^{i(\phi_m - \phi_{m-N_d})} \ket{1}$.
 Due to the lack of overlap, the delay errors drop and the effective operation is a phase gate in the qubit space.
-Spontaneous emission simply lowers the visibility and it is small because the excited state will only be populated a brief time $T_e = \mathcal{O}(\tau)$.
-Denoting by $\gamma$ the spontaneous emission rate of the $\ket{e}$ state, we may afford $N=-\log(\epsilon)/\gamma T_e$ pulses before we lower the visibility by $\epsilon$.
-Using a typical value of $1/\gamma=8$ns, and a safe value $T_e=100$ps, spontaneous emission would be just $10\%$ for about $200$ pulses, sufficient to implement the last protocol in Table~\ref{table}.
+Spontaneous emission lowers the visibility and it is small because $\ket{e}$ is populated only a time $T_e = \mathcal{O}(\tau)$.
+Denoting by $\gamma$ the spontaneous decay rate of $\ket{e}$, we may afford $N=-\log(\epsilon)/\gamma T_e$ pulses before the visibility decreases by $\epsilon$.
+For a typical value $1/\gamma=8$~ns and a safe $T_e=100$~ps, visibility decreases just $10\%$ for $200$ pulses, sufficient to implement the last protocol in Table~\ref{table}.